syncfusion-content/maui-docs/MAUI/ListView/selection.md

 ### Automatically scroll to bring a selected item into the view

-To bring the `SfListView.SelectedItem` automatically into the view when it changed at runtime by calling the `ScrollToRowIndex` method.
+To bring the `SfListView.SelectedItem` automatically into the view when it changes at runtime by calling the `ScrollToRowIndex` method.

-In linear layout, you can get the row index of `SfListView.SelectedItem` and resolve if header and group header are used.
+In linear layout, you can get the row index of `SfListView.SelectedItem` and determine whether or not header and group header are used.

 {% tabs %}
 {% highlight c# %}